-Equipment containing hazardous material or processes involving hazardous material should be stopped, and the area evacuated—close doors to contain the situation until trained responders arrive.
+- You should stop equipment containing hazardous material or processes involving hazardous material, and the area evacuated—close doors to contain the situation until trained responders arrive.
 Or, if you know that opening doors and windows to ventilate the area is appropriate, do so.
 If a determination is made to contain the area, building engineers will shut off the ventilation system.

 Shelter-in-place means to remain where you are for your safety and well-being.
-All students and employees are encouraged to consider how and where to shelter-in-place before having to perform this measure.
-A shelter-in-place order may be issued for several reasons.
+All students and employees are encouraged to consider how and where to shelter in place before performing this measure.
+ECC may issue a shelter-in-place order for several reasons:

 - Any situation where you should stay where you are to avoid an outside threat.

-The reason for the shelter-in-place order may not be immediately communicated to everyone.
+ECC may not immediately communicate the reason for the shelter-in-place order to everyone.
 If a shelter-in-place order is issued:

-- Be alert for instructions and updates as they become available from emergency personnel and college administrators.
+- Be alert for instructions and updates from emergency personnel and college administrators as they become available.

 - If a class is in session, do not allow any students to leave if possible.